A logarithmic bound for the chromatic number of the associahedron: The Proof

-this is illustrated in Figure~\ref{fig:dual_subforest}.
-A node of $\hat{S}$ is a {\em leaf} if it has degree one.
-For each node $v$ of $\hat{S}$, let $g_S(v)$ and $d_S(v)$ be defined as follows.
-Write $r$ for the root (the unique node of out-degree $0$) of the tree component of $\hat{S}$ containing $v$.
+A node of $\widehat{S}$ is a \defn{leaf} if it has degree $1$.
+For each node $v$ of $\widehat{S}$, let $g_S(v)$ and $d_S(v)$ be defined as follows.
+Write $r$ for the root (the unique node of out-degree $0$) of the tree component of $\widehat{S}$ containing $v$.
 Then $g_S(v)$ and $d_S(v)$ are the number of left- and right-turns on the path from $v$ to $r$, respectively; see Figure~\ref{fig:lr_labeling}.
+(Figure~\ref{fig:reduced_dualtree} is used later in the section.)\